What is Network Penetration Testing?

 • Ensuring zero false positives with snapshots of exploitation.

-• Complete coverage of regression testing.
+• Complete coverage of regression testing and penetration testing best practices.

 • Supported Tools: Hp Web Inspect, IBM App Scan, Acunetix, Cenzic Hailstorm, Burp Suite Pro and other open-source tools.